 What No One Ever Tells You About AI

-What AI is good for at media companies is step-saving and redeploying owned-content.
-Ok, and generating ideas and cool headlines.
+What AI is good for at media companies is step-saving and redeploying owned content.
+But what it may be best for is mimicking your voice.

 Here’s what you need to know that nobody tells you: